danieltodaDS/Health-Insurance-Cross-Sell/README.md

 # 4. Top 3 Data Insights

-**Hypothesis 01:** Interest is greater at customers older than 40 years old
+**Hypothesis 01:** Interest rate is greater at customers older than 40 years old

 *True*.
 From this age there is a higher concentration among interested customers compared to no interested customers